 Sometimes books like this just irritate me because you feel like it’s all the main character’s fault, but this one does a remarkable job of making Reese a sympathetic character, while owning up to his own flaws.

-There is some swearing in this book, but it’s pretty minimal, which both surprised and pleased me.
+There is some swearing in Lockdown, but it’s pretty minimal, which both surprised and pleased me.
 Sometimes these kinds of books can be insanely language-heavy in an attempt at realism and I appreciated that this was not one of them.

 With three books now read from the finalists, my vote still sits with Mockingbird, but this wouldn’t be the worst choice either.